aylinyilmz/DSA-210-PROJECT/README.md

 - This project aims to uncover the patterns in sleeping quality across usage of phone by correlating data from Screen Time tool of Iphone and sleeping period by manually tracking data of following components: total screen time, screen time before bed, sleep duration and night waking frequency, on Excel chart.
 - At the end of the data collection period, exploratory data analysis (EDA) will be applied by using statistical and visualization techniques.

+### DATA ANALYSIS PROCESS
+-**Data Cleaning and Preparation**
+  Organized summary of my data analysis process including plan, data source, data collection and techniques that will be applied.
+- I will organize the raw data in excell sheet or Numbers App.
+- I will check for missing, inconsistent values.
+- I will standardize units (screen time in hours and minutes, same for the sleeping duration).

 ## **Tools for Data Analysis**
 I'll will use following tools for data:
 - **Python** :For statistical analysis and data cleaning(if needed).